tudelft3d/geo2021/faq/index.md

 #### Can I pick as First Mentor someone from another faculty?

-No. Your first mentor, who also acts as your daily supervisor, must be a staff involved in the Geomatics programme.
+No. Your first mentor, who also acts as your daily supervisor, must be a staff from one of the groups involved in Geomatics education.

 Your second mentor can however be any staff of the TU Delft.